Sixteenth Sunday – Year B – Ordinary Time

 2/ Reading II: He who made both one and broke down the dividing wall of enmity, through his flesh.

-Enmity happen because of unknown, hatred, lack of compassion or pride which regards oneself or one’s race better than others.
+Enmity happens because of unknown, hatred, lack of compassion or pride which regards oneself or one’s race better than others.
 St. Paul emphasized two main enmities:

 2.2/ Between the Jews and the Gentiles: The Jews believe that they belong to a super race than the Gentiles; there always existed a tension between them.
 St. Paul explained that when people are reconciled with God, they are required to reconcile with each other through Christ, “For he is our peace, he who made both one and broke down the dividing wall of enmity, through his flesh.”
 There is one author who helps us to remember these two reconciliations when he explained that the cross contains two poles: the vertical pole represents the reconciliation between people and God, the horizontal pole represents the reconciliation between people and people.